fwmiller/roadrunner64/README.md

 # Roadrunner64

-Roadrunner64 single-user, single-threaded operating system for Intel x86_64 machines that support 64-bit addressing and data types.
+Roadrunner64 is a single-user, single-threaded operating system for Intel x86_64 machines that support 64-bit addressing and data types.
 The kernel boots the processor into 64-bit long mode with a flat memory model and no virtual addressing or memory protection.

 Users interact with the operating system through the Roadrunner shell command line interface.